dotslashsapience/FieldGuidePrototype/CONTRIBUTING.md

  ### Style & Formatting

   - Python: Follow PEP 8.
-Use Black for auto-formatting and SonarQube for code quality.
+Use Black for auto-formatting and Ruff for linting.

   - Indentation: 4 spaces (Python) / 2 spaces (JS).
 No tabs.